 - After removing a battery from the esophagus, if mucosal injury was present, observe for delayed complications such as tracheoesophageal fistula, esophageal perforation, mediastinitis, vocal cord paralysis, tracheal stenosis or tracheomalacia, aspiration pneumonia, empyema, lung abscess, pneumothorax, spondylodiscitis, or exsanguination from perforation into a large vessel.

 - Determine the length of observation, duration of esophageal rest, and need for serial imaging or endoscopy/bronchoscopy based on the severity and location of the injury, anticipating specific complications based on the injury location, battery position and orientation.
-Consider the proximity of the lodged battery to major arteries.
+Consider the proximity of the lodged battery and injured area to major arteries.
 Monitor patients at risk of fistulization into blood vessels carefully, as inpatients, with serial imaging (contrast CT or MRI of chest and/or neck) and stool guaiacs.
 Intervene early if perforation is imminent.
 Monitor for respiratory symptoms, especially with swallowing, to diagnose tracheoesophageal fistulas early.

-- Expect esophageal perforations and fistulas involving the trachea or major vessels.
+- Expect delayed onset of esophageal perforations and fistulas involving the trachea or major vessels.
 Perforations were diagnosed by 48 days post removal in 98.1% of cases, and delays up to 28 days post removal for esophageal-vascular fistulas.
 Recurrent laryngeal nerve injury may be evident on presentation or may not develop or be diagnosed for weeks after battery removal.
 Esophageal strictures and spondylodiscitis may not manifest for weeks to months post ingestion.

 - Retrieve batteries, endoscopically if possible, from the stomach or beyond if: